-The anatomical and physiological studies of human tissues at the level of the light microscope.
-A strong emphasis will be placed on gaining a thorough understanding of the structure and function of the four basic tissue types before proceeding to study the major organ systems of the body.
+The anatomical and physiological studies of mammalian tissues with focus on the light microscope.
+This course will analyze the structure and function of the four basic tissue types then proceed to an examination of the major organs and organ systems of the body.
+Emphasis will be placed on human histology.
+This course meets for three hours of lecture and three hours of lab per week.
 A \$40 lab fee is charged.
+This course is an upper-division zoology course.
 Prerequisites: BIO 211 and 212 Human Anatomy and Physiology I and II.